 As the sun was setting on our 24 hours in Warsaw we made our way through the old town…which turns out to be not that old.
 This area suffered heavy damage during World War II and was subsequently rebuilt to its original form.
 It is recognized as a UNESCO World Heritage Site as “an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century.”
 Highlights include Zygmunt’s Column, Castle Square, St. John’s Cathedral and Poland’s first escalator.
 Yup.

 Drink – Grzane Piwo and Vodka

-Taking said escalator, we made our way to the neighborhood of Praga for some Polish nightlife. Łukasz, our Warsaw Tourism host, was kind enough to show us around his part of the city.
+Taking said escalator, we made our way to the neighbourhood of Praga for some Polish nightlife. Łukasz, our Warsaw Tourism host, was kind enough to show us around his part of the city.
 Praga survived the war and therefore many of its old buildings remain.
 This made for the perfect backdrop to Roman Polanski’s 2002 “The Pianist.”
 Once the poorest and oldest area in town, today it is home young artists, designers, and great pubs and clubs.

-We toured this up-and-coming neighborhood while barhopping.
+We toured this up-and-coming neighbourhood while barhopping.
 We started with Grzane Piwo, a tasty mix of spices and warm beer.
 Yup, that’s a thing and it’s delicious.
 The night turned to Polish vodka which is amazing and made for a fun way to cap off my 24 hours in Warsaw…even with a flight at 7 AM.